 Nick Taussig is the author of four critically acclaimed novels: Love and Mayhem, Don Don, Gorilla Guerrilla and The Distinguished Assassin.
 He has also written for a number of publications including The Guardian, The Independent and The Huffington Post.

 Marcel Berlins, writing in The Times, called The Distinguished Assassin “gripping, passionate, political and emotional.”
 Love and Mayhem was described by Alain de Botton as “full of insight and genuine innovation in form and content…capturing brilliantly all the nuances of passion.”
 Matt Munday of The Sunday Times referred to Don Don as “a great book.”
 While Gorilla Guerrilla, according to Natasha Harding of The Sun, is a “thought-provoking tale…beautifully told.”

 He is also a film producer.
 His recent credits include producer of Churchill (dir.
-Jonathan Teplitzky), The Challenge (dir.
+Jonathan Teplitzky), My Name Is Lenny (dir.
+Ron Scalpello), The Challenge (dir.
 Peter Williams), Gascoigne (dir.
-Jane Preston), and The Iconoclast (dir.
-King Adz).
+Jane Preston), The Iconoclast (dir.
+King Adz) and The Guv’nor (dir.
+Paul Van Carter).
 In January 2013, he set up Salon Pictures with fellow producer Paul Van Carter.

 Before his career in book and film, Nick studied literature and philosophy at Durham University, where he obtained a First, then went on to acquire a Master’s in Russian literature from the UCL School of Slavonic and East European Studies.